 Of course it’s always been relatively easy to buy shares if you really wanted to.
 MoneySavingExpert has a brilliant list of some affordable options.
 The difference with Freetrade is that, as the name suggests, it’s free to trade.

-What none of those more expensive options offer is a process as seamless as Freetrade.
+What none of those more expensive or complicated options offer is a process as seamless as Freetrade.
 If you have online banking already, to gain access it’s only slightly more complicated than signing up for Netflix.
 Put in your details, your National Insurance number, transfer some money to a bank account, and within a few days you’re able to buy shares.

 I’ll use this animated gif to show you how many touches it takes to sell my £13 worth of Vodafone shares.